 The magnificent 15th century Great Tower is one of the first of its kind in England.
 Constructed mid-1400's, the tower has all the features you'd expect to see in a typical castle, but with ornate windows, looming fireplaces and vast chambers, it was clearly built for luxury and comfort.

 While you are exploring the Great Tower, you will find out the true nature of the past here and see how influential Lord Cromwell's estate really was.
 Make surprising discoveries of your own in these ancient chambers which delve into the themes of power and control in a medieval world.

 Spot Lord Cromwell's symbol

 Ralph Cromwell was the Lord treasurer to King Henry VI for 10 years.
 Cromwell didn't want anybody to forget his privileged position, so he plastered the picture of his purse all over the beautifully decorated fireplaces.
 Spot as many as you can.

 Journey through time by the windows

 After 200 years of neglect, Lord Curzon of Kedleston replaced the missing window panes with colourful stained glass.
 Follow the timeline of crests symbolising the previous owners of the castle all the way from Eudo, the first to build a settlement here, up to Lord Curzon himself.

 Patrol the battlements

-These seventeenth-century tapestries are hung safely on the second floor of the Great Tower.
-They were purchased by Lord Curzon in Munich (Germany) for £1,160.
-A vast sum back then!
+These 17th century tapestries are hung safely on the second floor of the Great Tower.
+They were purchased by Lord Curzon in Munich, Germany, for £1,160 – a vast sum back then.